root-project/root/README/ReleaseNotes/v608/index.md

 ## Tutorials
 * New tutorial `treegetval.C` illustrating how to retrieve  `TTree` variables in arrays.
 * Add script to automatically translate tutorials into notebooks
     * Embed it into the documentation generation
-   * Make the notebooks available at https://root.cern/doc/master/group__Tutorials.html
+    * Make the notebooks available in the [tutorials section of the class documentation](https://root.cern/doc/master/group__Tutorials.html)

 ## Class Reference Guide